-Canon 5D versus Sony A7
+Canon 5D vs Sony A7

 The Canon EOS 5D and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in August 2005 and October 2013.
 The 5D is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Canon 5D vs Sony A7